Boom Chicago: History

-2020: While practically every other theater in the world was shut down, in April Boom Chicago produces six episodes of live comedy shows (Trump up the Volume and Going Steady) with a high quality, three-camera (socially distanced) shoot.
-It raised more than €10.000 in ticket sales for the actors and crew.
-Later in June when outdoor activities were allowed, Boom Chicago played at HEMtuin, the terrace-tival (Festivals not being allowed).
-Digital corporate shows became a successful new focus.
+2020: Boom Chicago produces six episodes of live comedy shows (Trump up the Volume and Going Steady).
+It raises more than €10.000 in ticket sales for the actors and crew.
+Later in June, Boom Chicago plays at live festival HEMtuin.
+Boom Chicago also expands into digital corporate shows.

-2021: Boom Chicago creates and launches their new, expanded curriculum for The Boom Chicago Academy and launches house teams.
+2021: Boom Chicago creates and launches a new curriculum for The Boom Chicago Academy and launches house teams.

-2021: The first Boom Chicago Comedy Festival launches with tens of sold out shows and workshops.
+2021: The first Boom Chicago Comedy Festival launches.
 Alumni Seth Meyers, Jordan Peele, Kay Cannon, Colton Dunn, Josh Meyers, Ike Barinholtz and Brendan Hunt give live Q&A interviews.
 Arjen Lubach reunites with his old improv group Op Sterk Water.
 They and Shantira Jackson & Stacey Smith win the first two Bud Kings of Comedy Prizes for best festival shows.

-2022: The second year of the Boom Chicago Comedy Festival doubles ticket sales.

-2022: After shooting a week in Amsterdam with Ted Lasso (including playing against Ajax), Jason Sudeikis and Brendan Hunt retake the Boom stage at a very special Shot of Improv and closing night party.
+2022: After shooting a week in Amsterdam with Ted Lasso (including playing against Ajax), Jason Sudeikis and Brendan Hunt retake the Boom stage at the Shot of Improv and closing night party.

 2022: Stacey Smith takes over as artistic director.

-2022: Just in time for the American midterm elections, Pep Rosenfeld and Greg Shapiro are joined by Stacey Smith, Emil Struijker-Boudier and Sacha Hoedemaker to create a show called Pep & Greg Save America.
-The jury is out on whether or not they actually saved it.
+2022: Pep Rosenfeld and Greg Shapiro are joined by Stacey Smith, Emil Struijker-Boudier and Sacha Hoedemaker to create a show called Pep & Greg Save America.

-2023: Boom Chicago prepares for its big 30th anniversary show in the summer and launches a book with Akashic publishers for a US distribution.
-The Third edition of the Boom Chicago Comedy Festival (July 5-16) celebrates Boom Chicago's 30 years in Amsterdam and ten years on the Rozengracht.
+2023: Boom Chicago's 30th anniversary festival drops, including multiple performances at the Tuschinksi by Seth Meyers and Brendan Hunt.
+Brendan remounted his 2006 hit Five Years in Amsterdam and also performed the world premiere of The Movement You Need.
+Other performers included Amber Ruffin, Heather Anne Campbell, Arjen Lubach, Ruben van der Meer, year one cast member Neil McNamara, and Mayor Femke Halsema.

+2023: In America, Akashic Books published Boom Chicago Presents The Thirty Most Important Years in Dutch History, an oral history of the comedy club.
+The New York Times does a feature.

+2024: Boom Chicago takes over Comedy Embassy and begins programming late night stand-up comedy on Fridays.
+A year later they added a second show on Saturday nights.

+2025: Pep Rosenfeld writes Work/Laugh Balance which is published in English and Dutch versions. (by A.W.
+Bruna).
+Shot of Improv gets revamped and moves to Wednesdays to reach a younger audience.
+Boom hosts quirky nights combining Professional wrestling and comedy and hosts Gone Country, a line dancing night.

+2025: Boom Chicago creates and performs Boom Boom Boom Boom Chicago about Harder Styles at Defqon 1, one of the biggest festivals of the Netherlands.
+They perform 15 shows.

+2025: 60 Minutes, the iconic American news magazine, does an in depth piece on Boom Chicago which airs in December.

 Notable alumni

 Seth Meyers (Late Night with Seth Meyers, Saturday Night Live) was a member of Boom Chicago in the late 1990s.
 He wrote, directed and starred in Boom productions in Amsterdam, Chicago, London and Edinburgh.

-Oscar winner Jordan Peele (Get Out, Us, Key and Peele).
-His recent Nope was the New York Times Best picture of 2022.
+Oscar winner Jordan Peele.
+Also (Keegan-Michael) Key met Peele at Boom Chicago and Second City's stage swap in 2002.